Tupelo, Mississippi: Government

 Tupelo's current mayor is Todd Jordan.
 The Tupelo Council is made up of seven representatives, each elected from single-member districts.
 They annually elect the president of the council on a rotating basis.
-In 2021, the President of the Tupelo City Council is Mike Bryan.
-Other council members are Markel Whittington, Buddy Palmer, Willie Jennings, Lynn Bryan, Travis Beard, and Nettie Davis.
+In 2021, the President of the Tupelo City Council is Travis Beard.
+Other council members are Janet Gaston, Rosie Jones, Chad Mims, Buddy Palmer, Lynn Bryan, and Nettie Davis.

 Education

 Tupelo Public School District is the school district for the vast majority of Tupelo.
 It participates in the Chromebook Distribution Policy, which means students in grades 6 to 12 are each given a school-owned Google Chromebook to use during the school year.
 In 2008, Sports Illustrated ranked the high school athletic department as the third-best high school athletic program in the nation.
 Tupelo High School is the largest public high school in Mississippi with a total of 1,931 students enrolled during the 2018–2019 school year.

 Some portions of Tupelo are zoned to the Lee County School District.

 For post-secondary education, the city has satellite campuses of the University of Mississippi, Itawamba Community College, and the Mississippi University for Women.